 Pour in ¼ cup of batter directly into the centre and fry.

-When the top of the pancake is full of air holes that stay open and is brown around the edge, flip to cook the other side and cook for 1 to 2 minutes, until browned.
+When the top of the pancake is full of air holes that stay open and is brown around the edge, flip to cook the other side.

-- If using milk: Use 1 cup of milk and an additional 1 teaspoon of baking powder.
+- If using milk in place of buttermilk: Use 1 cup of milk and an additional 1 teaspoon of baking powder.
 Eliminate the buttermilk and baking soda.

 - Do not over whisk your pancake batter, if you do, the pancakes will be tough and chewy.